-For example, on January 6th, 2020, a 73-year-old woman was found dead in the wreckage of her Bryan County mobile home, after an improperly vented dryer hose apparently started a fire in her laundry room.
+For example, on January 6, 2020, a 73-year-old woman was found dead in the wreckage of her Bryan County mobile home, after an improperly vented dryer hose apparently started a fire in her laundry room.
 At the time, the incident was reported to be Georgia’s first fire-related death of the year.
 That isn’t true, but the death that preceded it also happened in a mobile home.
 Just two days earlier, another woman died of smoke inhalation inside her burning mobile home in Glynn County.
-Firefighters arrived to discover the woman’s boyfriend attempting to extinguish the blaze with a garden house, and what the fire chief described as “bad wiring throughout” the home.
+Firefighters arrived to discover the woman’s boyfriend attempting to extinguish the blaze with a garden hose, the fire chief blaming “bad wiring throughout” the home.

-Less that three weeks later, yet another Georgia mobile home, this one in Portal, became the site of the year’s third fatal housefire.
-A man and his dog were both found inside, as was a space heater that may have been the source of ignition.
+Less than three weeks later, yet another Georgia mobile home, this one in Portal, became the site of the year’s third fatal house fire.
+A man and his dog were both found deceased inside, as was a space heater that may have been the source of ignition.

 Although mobile homes are often marketed as an affordable route to the American dream of homeownership, many people who live in mobile homes are actually renters, meaning that any faulty heating, wiring, and built-in appliances are the responsibility of a landlord.
-In many cases, mobile home deaths are caused by a landlord failing to maintain their homes in safe, livable condition.
+In many cases, mobile home deaths are caused by a landlord’s failure to maintain the home in safe, livable condition.

-Minimizing Your Risk of Fire-Related Death or Injury
+Minimizing Your Risk of Fire-Related Death or Apartment Fire Injury

 Successfully preventing fires begins with understanding how fires usually start.
 The NFPA currently recognizes five top causes of residential fires: